SpyglassMC/Spyglass/README.md

 # Repository Structure

 - `dist`: Bundled files.
+  - `client.js`: Stuff related to the client.
+Only included in the VSCode extension.
-These files are included in both the NPM package and the VSCode extension.
+  - `server.js`: Stuff related to the server.
+Included in both the VSCode extension and the NPM package.
 - `lib`: TypeScript Declaration (`.d.ts`) files.
 These files are only included in the NPM package.
 - `src`: TypeScript source code.